astramind-ai/Pulsar/README.md

 Download the file in a and then run `sudo chmod +x installer.sh` and then `bash installer.sh`

 ### Windows (beta)
-Download and launch our installer, it will try to take care of:
+Download and launch our installer (coming really soon! fixing some minor bugs), it will try to take care of:

 - GPU Driver installation (AMD or NVidia)
 - Docker